-Interest on the 7.75% Senior Notes accrues at the stated rate and is payable on June 1 and December 1 of each year.
-The 7.75% Senior Notes are scheduled to mature on June 1, 2017.
-At any time on or before June 1, 2012, the Company may redeem up to 35% of the notes with the net proceeds of certain equity offerings, as long as 65% of the aggregate principal amount of the notes remains outstanding after the redemption.
-The Company may redeem all or a portion of the notes on or after June 1, 2013.
-Redemption prices are set forth in the indenture governing the 7.75% Senior Notes.
+\$150 Million 6.75% Senior Notes.
+Interest on the \$150.0 million aggregate principal amount of the Company's 6.75% unsecured senior notes issued in January 2006 (the "6.75% Senior Notes") accrues at the stated rate and is payable on January 31 and July 31 of each year.
+The 6.75% Senior Notes are scheduled to mature on January 31, 2014.
+The Company may redeem all or a portion of the notes on or after January 31, 2010.
+Redemption prices are set forth in the indenture governing the 6.75% Senior Notes.

 Guarantees and Covenants.
 In connection with the registration with the SEC of the Company's then outstanding 9.875% Senior Notes pursuant to the terms and conditions of a Registration Rights Agreement, after obtaining consent of the lenders under a previously outstanding senior bank credit facility, the Company transferred the real property and related assets of the Company (as the parent corporation) to certain of its subsidiaries effective December 27, 2002.
 Accordingly, the Company (as the parent corporation to its subsidiaries) has no independent assets or operations (as defined under Rule 3-10(f) of Regulation S-X).
-As a result of this transfer, assets with an aggregate net book value of \$2.5 billion are no longer directly available to the parent corporation to satisfy the obligations under the 6.25% Senior Notes, the 6.75% Senior Notes, or the 7.75% Senior Notes (collectively, "the Senior Notes").
+As a result of this transfer, assets with an aggregate net book value of \$2.5 billion are no longer directly available to the parent corporation to satisfy the obligations under the \$250 Million 7.5% Senior Notes, the \$200 Million 7.5% Senior Notes, the 6.25% Senior Notes, or the 6.75% Senior Notes (collectively, "the Senior Notes").
 Instead, the parent corporation must rely on distributions of the subsidiaries to satisfy its obligations under the Senior Notes.
 All of the parent corporation's domestic subsidiaries, including the subsidiaries to which the assets were transferred, have provided full and unconditional guarantees of the Senior Notes.
 Each of the Company's subsidiaries guaranteeing the Senior Notes are 100% owned subsidiaries of the Company; the subsidiary guarantees are full and unconditional and are joint and several obligations of the guarantors; and all non-guarantor subsidiaries are minor (as defined in Rule 3-10(h)(6) of Regulation S-X).

-As of December 31, 2009, neither the Company nor any of its subsidiary guarantors had any material or significant restrictions on the Company's ability to obtain funds from its subsidiaries by dividend or loan or to transfer assets from such subsidiaries.
+As of December 31, 2008, neither the Company nor any of its subsidiary guarantors had any material or significant restrictions on the Company's ability to obtain funds from its subsidiaries by dividend or loan or to transfer assets from such subsidiaries.